-Hydro One requests disposition of a \$14.5 million debit balance in the regulatory accounts detailed in Table 13.
-Hydro One Transmission is requesting disposition of the forecast Regulatory Account values as at December 31, 2018 (to be update with actual audited balances as part of blue-page update) plus forecast interest accrued in 2019, on Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 44 of 49 the principal balances as at December 31, 2018 less any amounts approved for disposition

-2 in 2019 by the OEB in Hydro One's 2019 Transmission Rate Application (EB-2018-

-3 0130).
-Hydro One proposes to dispose of this balance as an adjustment to its revenue

-4 requirement over a three-year period, effective January 1, 2020.
+Hydro One requests disposition of a \$20.5 million debit balance in the regulatory accounts detailed in Table 13.
+Hydro One Transmission is requesting disposition of the forecast Regulatory Account values as at December 31, 2018 plus forecast interest accrued in 2019, on the principal balances as at December 31, 2018 less any amounts approved for disposition in 2019 by the OEB in Hydro One's 2019 Transmission Rate Application (EB-2018-0130).
+Hydro One proposes to dispose of this balance as an adjustment to its revenue requirement over a three-year period, effective January 1, 2020.